Sitecore/docker-images/README.md

 > Images will always be saved locally but not pushed to any remote registries by default.
 See [Setting up automated builds](#setting-up-automated-builds) for details on how to do this.

-When completed:
+When completed then...

-1. For Sitecore 9.3.x
+**For Sitecore 9.3.x:**

 1. Run `Set-LicenseEnvironmentVariable.ps1 -Path C:\license\license.xml` (use the `PersistForCurrentUser` switch to persist the license for future sessions).
 This will gzip and base64 encode the license file content and save it in `$env:SITECORE_LICENSE`.
 1. Switch directory to `.\windows\tests\9.3.x\` and then run any of the docker-compose files, for example an XM with: `docker-compose --file .\docker-compose.xm.yml up`

-1. For Sitecore 9.2.x
+**For Sitecore 9.2.x:**

 1. Place your Sitecore license file at `C:\license\license.xml`, or override location using the environment variable `LICENSE_PATH` like so: `$env:LICENSE_PATH="D:\my\sitecore\licenses"`
 1. Switch directory to `.\windows\tests\9.x.x\` and then run any of the docker-compose files, for example an XM with: `docker-compose --file .\docker-compose.xm.yml up`

+>IMPORTANT: When switching between versions or topologies you need to clear the data folders, you can use the `.\Clear-Data.ps1` script to do so.

 ### Setting up automated builds